algorandfoundation/docs/docs/get-details/dapps/smart-contracts/test-and-deploy/debugging.md

  - Protocol - Set the protocol of consensus that the debug session uses when evaluating the contract.
  - Round - Set the current round for the debug session.
 Group Index - If using more than one transaction, the specific index that is being processed can be set.
- - Mode - The debugger can debug both stateless (Signature) and stateful (Application) smart contracts.
+ - Mode - The debugger can debug both smart signatures (Signature) and smart contracts (Application).
 The mode can be set to determine which type is being processed.
 By default, the debugger scans the program to determine the type of contract.
- - Application ID - Manually set the application ID of the current stateful smart contract.
+ - Application ID - Manually set the application ID of the current smart contract.

 The context can also be read directly from an instance of the Indexer.
 See the `tealdbg` [documentation](https://github.com/algorand/go-algorand/blob/master/cmd/tealdbg/README.md) for more information.

 What context is needed for a debug session will depend on the type of contract that is being debugged and what opcodes are used in the program.
-The primary context that needs to be set for most debug sessions is the transaction(s) being processed and the associated balance records (if debugging a stateful smart contract) of the accounts involved.
+The primary context that needs to be set for most debug sessions is the transaction(s) being processed and the associated balance records (if debugging a smart contract) of the accounts involved.
 In most cases using the `--dryrun-dump` option with `goal` will get all the context needed for a debug session.
-See the following sections that show how to debug stateful and stateless smart contracts supplying the proper context.
+See the following sections that show how to debug smart contracts supplying the proper context.
 To learn more about setting individual context items, see the `tealdbg` [documentation](https://github.com/algorand/go-algorand/blob/master/cmd/tealdbg/README.md).

-## Setting the Debugger Context
+## Setting the debugger context
-For most stateful smart contracts, the balance records for all accounts that the contract interacts with for a specific transaction should be supplied.
+For most smart contracts, the balance records for all accounts that the contract interacts with for a specific transaction should be supplied.
 Additionally, at least the transaction calling the smart contract should be supplied.
 The `goal` command-tool provides the `--dryrun-dump` option when using the `goal clerk send` or `goal app` call that generates the needed context.
 By default, the `--dryrun-dump` option will output the data in JSON format.
 This can be changed to MessagePack format if needed by using the `--dryrun-dump-format` option.
 The examples below show exporting the context.

 ```
 // getting transactions